ArunGaonkar/ArunGaonkar/README.md

 -> I’m currently pursuing Master's in Computer Science (MCS) at North Carolina State University (NCSU)

 -> I love learning new things and currently I'm learning JavaScript and Spark.
-I'm interested in Python Programming Language.

 -> Currently I am working on projects including AI, Deep Learning and predictive Analysis.
 I would like to develop skills related to this as a fresher and gain expertise in the field of ML and Data Science.